 - Don’t oversaturate – a little goes a long way.

-- Don’t use under clothes.
+- Don’t use it under clothes.

 - Wash the spray off after going indoors.